Carl Icahn: Public policy and economic views

 Icahn endorsed Donald Trump in the 2016 United States presidential election.
 He also announced the formation of a super PAC pledging $150 million to push for corporate tax reform, in particular of tax inversions, which occur when corporations move their headquarters from the U.S. to take advantage of lower tax rates elsewhere.

 Upon becoming the presumptive Republican presidential nominee, Trump announced that he would nominate Icahn for United States Secretary of the Treasury.
 However, he instead nominated Steven Mnuchin.

 On December 21, 2016, it was announced that Icahn would serve as special advisor to the president on regulatory reform under President Donald Trump and that Icahn would aid Trump in an "individual capacity" rather than as a federal employee, and that he would not have "specific duties" and therefore would not have to relinquish his business interests while serving as an advisor to Trump.
 Icahn stepped down from this role on August 18, 2017, citing a desire not to interfere with the work of Neomi Rao as administrator of the Office of Information and Regulatory Affairs.

 In February 2018, Icahn avoided a $6 million loss by selling some of his holdings in a steel-price sensitive stock just days before the Trump administration announced a 25% tariff on steel imports.

 When the President had Icahn interview Scott Pruitt during consideration of his nomination as Administrator of the Environmental Protection Agency, Icahn specifically asked Pruitt about his position on the EPA's Renewable Fuel Standard.
 Icahn spoke directly to President Trump and to Gary Cohn about his proposed changes to the ethanol rule.
 CVR Energy, in which Icahn has 82% ownership, would save $205.9 million a year if Icahn's proposal was adopted.
 The Sugar Land, Texas oil refinery benefited when President Trump made an exception to his regulation freeze to expand the tax advantage of master limited partnerships.
 CVR Energy's stock doubled after President Trump's election, increasing $455 million in value.

 Personal life

 In the summer of 1978, Icahn, then 41 years old, met Liba Trejbal, a 28-year-old ballerina from the former Czechoslovakia.
 She became pregnant 8 months later and Icahn offered to marry her if she signed a prenuptial agreement.
 They were married in March 1979.
 In October 1993, Liba filed for divorce and sued to invalidate the prenuptial agreement, claiming she signed it under duress due to the pregnancy.
 The divorce was settled in July 1999.
 They have two children, Brett Icahn and Michelle Celia Icahn Nevin.
 His nephew is Rick Schnall.

 In 1999, Icahn married his longtime assistant and former broker, Gail Golden.
 She has two children from a previous marriage.
+The couple separated in 2025.